 My work also extends out of the research world and into classrooms through guest lectures across institutions and courses including Connecting Neighborhoods and Health: An Introduction to Spatial Epidemiology, offered at NYU Abu Dhabi, and Assessing Neighborhoods in Epidemiology, offered at the Epidemiology and Population Health Summer Institute of Columbia University.

 My recent work has been funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the Robert Wood Johnson Foundation, the Verizon Foundation, the Aetna Foundation, and the HIV Prevention Trials Network (HPTN).
-I serve as an associate editor of Behavioral Medicine, and I am on the editorial boards of Spatial Demography, Geospatial Health, the American Journal of Health Promotion, AIMS Public Health and the Journal of Public Health and Emergency.
+I serve as an associate editor of Behavioral Medicine, and I am on the editorial boards of Spatial Demography, Geospatial Health, AIMS Public Health and the Journal of Public Health and Emergency.

 I completed both my doctorate and the Alonzo Smythe Yerby Postdoctoral Fellowship in social epidemiology at Harvard University T.H.
 Chan School of Public Health.
 My research, and that of the field of spatial epidemiology, is summarized in the revamped second edition of Neighborhoods and Health, which I co-edited with Ichiro Kawachi (forthcoming from Oxford University Press, 2018).

 Anticoagulation and Antiplatelet Strategies After On-X Mechanical Aortic Valve Replacement